CRICOS Course Code: 114185E

 OR

-5. Applicants must undertake English Placement Test on campus
+- Applicant must undertake an English Placement test on campus.

-● Complete the Pre-Training Review which aims to identify training needs through questions on previous education or training, relevance of the courses to learner and relevant experience.
-This will be conducted either via video call (e.g. Skype) or phone call to the prospective learner.
+Complete the Pre-Training Review which aims to identify training needs through questions on previous education or training, relevance of the courses to learner and relevant experience.